19hours/sg-statutes/Acts/Securities and Futures Act.md

 ### Offer of securities acquired pursuant to section 274 or 275

-276\.—(1) Notwithstanding sections 272A, 272B, 273(1)(d), (e) and (f), 277, 278 and 279, where securities initially acquired pursuant to an offer made in reliance on an exemption under section 274 or 275 are sold within the period of 6 months from the date of the initial acquisition to any person other than —
+276\.—(1) Notwithstanding sections 272A, 272B, 273(1)(d), (e) and (f), 277, 278 and 279 but subject to subsection (7), where securities initially acquired pursuant to an offer made in reliance on an exemption under section 274 or 275 are sold within the period of 6 months from the date of the initial acquisition to any person other than —

 (a) an institutional investor;